 The bigger issues that cause PR disasters and sometimes business failures can be invisible if you’re not looking for them.
 They start with just one complaint.
 Then there’s another.
 Suddenly, there are hundreds.
 If the first complaint is taken seriously and seen as a possible representation of others, those PR nightmares might be avoided.

 Couched in those complaints are often requests for what they are seeking.
 A complaint about hours of operation, for example, can tell you your customers are seeking improvements in 24-hour support or customer service.
 Would better online and mobile options remove that complaint?
-Asking these types can turn those near-defectors into loyal customers.
+Asking these types can turn those near-defectors into loyal customers.'If I had asked people what they wanted, they would have said faster horses.' -Henry FordClick To Tweet

 3. Watch for trends, but don’t get caught up in hype.